GhoulMage/Dream-Emerald/README.md

 * **NEW Ultrasonic**: Deal and Receive 50% **more** Damage from Sound attacks.
 * **NEW Rich Acoustics**: Turns receiving Sound attacks into HP.
 * **NEW Crescendo**: Sound moves deal 50% **more** Damage under 1/3 Max HP.
-* **NEW Upbeat**: Raises Speed by one stage after using or receiving a Sound move, even if its a non damaging move.
+* **NEW Upbeat**: Raises Speed by one stage after using or receiving a Sound move, including non damaging moves.
 * **NEW Heavy Sleeper**: Becomes **immune** to Sound moves if sleeping.

 #### Moves